 Minnesota is home to some of the largest Somali, Hmong and Laotian populations in the United States.
 The prevalence of hepatitis B and hepatitis C infection is higher among these populations than among Caucasians, and our lab is collaborating and building strong relationships with these communities to address these health concerns.

 In Minnesota, our lab is collaborating with the Somali Health Advisory Committee, an established community advisory board, and with Hepatitis B Initiative-Minnesota (HBI-MN), a nonprofit organization that focuses on viral hepatitis screening in the Asian community.

 We're developing culturally appropriate health education interventions for hepatitis B and hepatitis C, with a goal of decreasing the burden of chronic liver disease on these communities.

 About Dr. Roberts

-In addition to conducting research in the Hepatobiliary Cancer Lab, Dr. Roberts is a gastroenterologist at Mayo Clinic in Rochester, Minnesota, with expertise in the diagnosis and multidisciplinary management of benign and malignant liver masses, including hepatic adenomas, hepatocellular carcinomas, bile duct cancers (cholangiocarcinomas) and gallbladder cancers.
-Dr. Roberts is also a professor of medicine at Mayo Clinic College of Medicine and Science.
-His passion in research is to help advance individualized or personalized medicine to allow effective treatment of cancer with minimal side effects.
+In addition to being the principal investigator of the Hepatobiliary Cancer Lab, Dr. Roberts is a gastroenterologist at Mayo Clinic in Rochester, Minnesota.
+He has extensive expertise in the diagnosis and multidisciplinary management of benign and malignant liver masses, including hepatic adenomas, hepatocellular carcinomas, bile duct cancers and gallbladder cancers.
+Dr. Roberts also is a professor of medicine at Mayo Clinic College of Medicine and Science.
+He is the Peter and Frances Georgeson Professor of Gastroenterology Cancer Research.
+His passion in research is to help advance individualized medicine to allow effective treatment of cancer with minimal side effects.